 The ones I have been lucky enough to work sure have been, and a wellness plan that includes a good deal of incorporating tools for emotional health of parents is helpful and comforting for parents who are tired and frustrated.

 "I met Raina in my search for a Registered Holistic Nutritionist who could implement a wellness plan I'd been wanting for my autistic son.
 It's been so wonderful to find a kindred spirit, fully engaged, open to my thoughts-ideas, & truly interested in helping us to find a way to expand Garnets' tastes & work towards whole body wellness, for him & our family."

-I take 1 family per year to work with and create a wellness plan for autistic children located in the Okanagan Valley, BC.
-Please write me if you would like more information on how I can work with your family this year in the Okanagan.
+Nutritionist services are covered under the “Autism Funding Unit” through the BC government if you have a diagnosis and have registered through this organization.
+I take 1 family per year to work with and create a wellness plan.
+If you are located in the Okanagan Valley, BC please write me if you would like more information on how I can work with your family this year in the Okanagan.